MicrosoftDocs/architecture-center/docs/framework/resiliency/data-management.md

 ### SQL Server Always On Availability Groups across regions

-Alternatively you can use SQL Always On Availability Groups for high availability by Creating a single availability group that includes the SQL Server instances in both regions.
-As an example, this [Reference Architecture](/azure/architecture/reference-architectures/n-tier/multi-region-sql-server) shows a set of practices for running an N-tier application in multiple Azure regions, by using a SQL Server Always On Availability Group and Azure Traffic Manager, in order to achieve availability and a robust disaster recovery infrastructure.
+Alternatively, you can use SQL Always On Availability Groups for high availability by creating a single availability group that includes the SQL Server instances in both regions.

+As an example, [Multi-region N-tier application](/azure/architecture/reference-architectures/n-tier/multi-region-sql-server) reference architecture shows a set of practices for running an N-tier application in multiple Azure regions to achieve availability and a robust disaster recovery infrastructure.
+It uses a SQL Server Always On Availability Group and Azure Traffic Manager.

 ## Storage resiliency